vyomasystems-lab/challenges-jargonized/level1_design2/README.md

 ## Verification Strategy

 Firstly, the clock signal is set up and fed to the DUT.
 Secondly, the DUT is reset.
-For debugging the code, a random input vector was hand-coded by me such that the sequence 1011 corrected independently and as part of other 1011 sequences.
+For debugging the code, a random input vector was hand-coded such that the sequence 1011 corrected independently and as part of other 1011 sequences.

 Observation: seq_seen(output) was asserted for independent sequences but not for dependent sequences.